 Sunflower seeds have the highest amount of Vitamin E out of all the nut and seed types.
-A one-ounce serving (about 3T) can offer an average of 47% of the daily recommended intake or 9.3 milligrams.
+A one-ounce serving (about 3T of raw seeds) can offer an average of 47% of the daily recommended intake.

 There is so much VITAMIN E in sunflower seeds that many vitamin E supplements are in fact sourced from sunflower oil, mostly in the form of α-tocopherol.
 Vitamin E is well-known for its skin healing benefits and is a supportive nutrient to the eyes, brain and nerve functions.